 Your company can realize substantial savings by bringing an aerospace short course to your workplace.
 On-site delivery is ideal for organizations that need to train 10 or more employees on a specific topic.
-For more information on on-site course delivery, or to request a cost proposal, please email us at ProfessionalPrograms@ku.edu.
+For more information on on-site course delivery, or to request a cost proposal, please contact us at professionalprograms@ku.edu.